XImenia851/XImenia851/README.md

 ---

 ## 🚀 What I'm learning
-- Basics of web development (HTML, CSS, a bit of JavaScript)
+- Basics of web development (HTML, CSS, a bit of Java / Php)
 - Project organization
 - Visual creativity & graphic design